AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 [DocAssurance Synchronous APIs](references/docassurance.md)

 Use these APIs to encrypt, decrypt, sign, or certify PDF documents.

-You can write to `aem-forms-early-adopter-program@adobe.com` from your official email id to join the early adopter program and request access to the capability.
+**_NOTE:_**  The Document Assurance APIs is under early adopter program.
+You can write to `aem-forms-early-adopter-program@adobe.com` from your official email id to join the early adopter program and request access to the Document Assurance capability.